Everything You Need to Know about Medicare Part A and Part B

 - Medicare Part A: Is your hospital insurance coverage, skilled nursing care, medical social services, and physical therapy.

-- Medicare Part C: is when you choose leave Original Medicare and obtain your insurance coverage from a private insurance company instead of the government.
+- Medicare Part C: is when you leave Original Medicare and obtain your insurance coverage from a private insurance company instead of the government.
 Part C is referred to as Medicare Advantage.

 - Medicare Part D: is coverage for prescription drugs.
 Part D plans are only offered by private insurance companies.